ArturAralin/node-susanin/README.md

 # WARNING!
 ___Don't use this library for real projects while version of this library is not stable (i.e. < 1.0.0)___

+If you have any ideas or question just leave issue [here](https://github.com/ArturAralin/express-object-router/issues/new)

 # Getting Started
 Follow to install module